 The average U.S. household has more than $15,000 in credit card debt1.
 That’s a lot of money sitting on cards that may have high interest rates, plus a variety of due dates that can be tricky to pay off.

 If you’re struggling with credit card debt or are looking to pay it off faster, a personal loan can be a great solution because they may offer lower interest rates, finite repayment terms and sometimes a lower monthly payment.

-One of the easiest ways to see the money math at work is to use a Debt Consolidation Calculator, which shows you how, through a personal loan, you can pay off existing balances – sometimes quicker and with less interest than if you were to pay each bill individually.
+One of the easiest ways to see the money math at work is to use a Debt Consolidation Calculator.
+It can show you how, through a personal loan, you can pay off existing balances – sometimes quicker and with less interest than if you were to pay each bill individually.
 And who doesn’t like the prospect of saving time and money?

-Let’s look at the benefits you may see with a personal loan and get an idea of what you might save.
+Let’s look at the benefits you may see with a personal loan and get an idea of what you might save with debt consolidation.

 3 Ways to Reduce Interest Rates